Test-Time Training on Nearest Neighbors for Large Language Models: Test-Time Training on Nearest Neighbors

 The second design choice considers the many sequences in the Pile dataset that exceed the maximum sequence length of the base models.
 In such cases, we split the long sequences into chunks, of length equal to the model's maximum sequence length.
 This means that a single retrieved neighbor can result in several gradient updates.
 We again iterate over these chunks sequentially, one gradient update per chunk.

-After fine-tuning the model on the current test instance, we reset its trainable parameters to their original state, i.e. those of the pre-trained base model.
+After fine-tuning the model on the current test instance, we reset its trainable parameters to their original states - those of the pre-trained base model.
 We could potentially let changes to the model accumulate during the entire evaluation run, but intuitively this would only make sense under some additional assumptions on temporal smoothness, that the next test instance is similar to the current one in some sense.
-This is not what we evaluate here.

-\paragraph{Hyper-parameters -- or lack thereof.} Beyond these design choices, the method requires little to no hyper-parameter tuning.
+\paragraph{Hyper-parameters -- or lack thereof.} Beyond these design choices, the method requires no hyper-parameter tuning.
 A remarkable aspect is that we can simply reuse the default hyper-parameters for the model and the optimizer available for each model in the HuggingFace library.
-This is in contrast with other test-time augmentation methods that often invest significant labor and computational resources in tuning the augmentation method.
+This is in contrast with other test-time augmentation methods that often invest labor and computational resources in tuning the augmentations.